emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Implementations wishing to use their own proprietary authentication method, may substitute the EAP-Payload or Basic-Password-Auth-Req TLV for the Vendor-Specific TLV which carries another authentication method.
-Any proprietary authentication method MUST support calculation of the Crypto-Binding TLV, and MUST use Intermediate-Result TLV and Result TLV as is done with other authentication methods.
+Any vendor-specific authentication method MUST support calculation of the Crypto-Binding TLV, and MUST use Intermediate-Result TLV and Result TLV as is done with other authentication methods.

-Implementations SHOULD support both inner EAP authentication methods and inner password authentication.
-Implementations which support multiple authentication methods MUST support those methods in any order or combination.
+Implementations SHOULD support both EAP and basic password for inner methods.
+  Implementations which support
+multiple types of inner method MUST support all of those methods in any order or combination.
 That is, it is explicitly permitted to "mix and match" inner methods.